unahouExosite/docs/exositeready/gwe/device-client/device_client_gdc.md

 Currently, the `device-client` library can be installed in several ways.
 Installing from source is supported, but not recommended because the process of **building** `device-client` makes the exact version of the code traceable (making support and debug easier).

-### From Gateway Engine installer
+### From Gateway Engine Installer

-If you have, or intend to have, Gateway Engine installed you can install `device-client` from a build.
+If you have, or intend to have, Gateway Engine installed, you can install `device-client` from a build.

 ```
 # virtualenv step optional